tjanczuk/tripwire/README.md

 There are a few mocha tests included that you can run with

 ```
-mocha -R List
+mocha -R list
 ```

 #### Building

 The native component is included in the repository and not built during `npm install tripwire`.

 You can rebuild the native component using [node-gyp](https://github.com/TooTallNate/node-gyp/).
-Currently the native component can be compiled on Mac and Windows only (I do take contributions).
+Currently the native component can be compiled on Windows, Mac, and Linux (I do take contributions).

 On Windows: